Orkes Conductor Glossary

 Workflow

-A sequence of tasks with a defined order and execution flow, aimed at carrying out a specific process in an automated fashion, such as claims processing or cloud upgrades.
+A workflow is a sequence of tasks with a defined order and execution flow, aimed at carrying out a specific process in an automated fashion, such as claims processing or cloud upgrades.

 Workflow Definition